pavittarsingh315/Project-Darkstar-Backend-Dev/Commits.md

 1. Changed the port of the dev server.
 2. Changed the searchUser route into a more generically named makeSearch route cause I plan on making searches for other stuff too like posts.
 3. Created a searches schema which holds the last 10 searches from a user.
 All the routes have been setup.

+## Twenty-eight Commit

+1. Made the userId part of the Authorization header in order to remove it from the bodies of all protected routes.
+2. Changed all the routes to their appropriate http method type.